chrplr/AIP2017/Software-Installation/install.md

 Then, run the installer:

     bash Anaconda*.sh

+Make sure to add the folder of anaconda at the front of the `PATH` variable in `.bashrc`:

+     echo "PATH=$HOME/anaconda3/bin:$PATH" >> ~/.bashrc

-To check the python installation, enter the command:
+To check the Python installation, enter the command:

     ipython